 - aids us in combatting stress

-I wondered what someone would have to eat in a day to meet their requirements for both potassium and magnesium; the diet below would provide enough potassium (4731 mg; both males and females over the age of 14 years need 4,700 mg a day) and more than enough magnesium (541 mg; a female between the ages of 31 and 70 need 320 mg a day and a male of the same age needs 420 mg a day).
+I wondered what someone would have to eat in a day to meet their requirements for both potassium and magnesium.
+The diet below would provide enough potassium (4731 mg; both males and females over the age of 14 years need 4,700 mg a day) and more than enough magnesium (541 mg; a woman between the ages of 31 and 70 need 320 mg a day, and a male of the same age needs 420 mg a day).

 Breakfast: 2 slices whole wheat toast with 2 Tablespoons of peanut butter, 1 orange, 1 cup of milk